ssbc/dev.scuttlebutt.nz/docs/javascript/README.md

 const secretStack = require("secret-stack");
 ```

 Secret-Stack is painfully unopinionated, and is usually wrapped with lots of sugary helpers.
-Don't worry, this explicit configuration is mostly for educational purposes and you will rarely have to hink about this.
+Don't worry, this explicit configuration is mostly for educational purposes and you will rarely have to think about this.

 ### Key

 The 'app key', also called an 'SHS key', or 'network identifier' in the [handshake protocol documentation](https://ssbc.github.io/scuttlebutt-protocol-guide/#handshake), is a 32-byte key used to keep Secret-Stack networks isolated from each other.
 If you're building a network of temperature sensors on Secure Scuttlebutt you probably don't want to be peering with people sharing source code or building a social network (👋), so when you configure initialize Secret-Stack you have to supply an app key.

-We'll use the most common app key, which is used for the offline-first social network that might be familiar with:
+We'll use the most common app key, which is used for the offline-first social network that you might be familiar with:

 ```javascript
 const stack = secretStack({